-- Preheat oven to 450°F. Line a heavy-duty baking sheet or baking pan with heavy duty oil.
+Preheat the oven to 450 F. Line a baking sheet or baking pan with heavy-duty aluminum foil.

-- Place fillets on the prepared pan.
+Place the fillets on the prepared pan.
 Brush the salmon with the olive oil and sprinkle with the seasonings.

-- Roast the fish for 8-10 minutes, then turn off heat and let the fish stand in the unopened oven for 3-5 minutes longer.
+Roast the fish for 8 to 10 minutes, then turn off heat and let the fish sit in the closed oven for 3 to 5 minutes longer.*

 Allow the fillets to rest, covered, for 5 minutes before serving.